Modular Koszul duality for Soergel bimodules: Monodromy action

-The intuition for Definition~\ref{defn:monodromic-triple} is that $\fh = \bk \otimes_\Z X_*(T)$ for an algebraic torus $T$, $\sC_T$ (resp.~$\sC_{(T)}$) consists of $T$-equivariant (resp.~$T$-monodromic) $\bk$-sheaves on a $T$-space, and $\For$ forgets the $T$-equivariance.
-Proposition~\ref{prop:monodromy} constructs a functorial monodromy action for the left $T$-action, such that a $T$-monodromic sheaf is $T$-equivariant if and only if it has trivial monodromy.
+\begin{rmk} The intuition for Definition~\ref{defn:monodromic-triple} is that $\fh = \bk \otimes_\Z X_*(T)$ for an algebraic torus $T$, $\sC_T$ (resp.~$\sC_{(T)}$) consists of $T$-equivariant (resp.~$T$-monodromic) $\bk$-sheaves on a $T$-space, and $\For$ forgets the $T$-equivariance.
+Proposition~\ref{prop:monodromy} should then be thought of as constructing a functorial $T$-monodromy action. \end{rmk} \begin{rmk} As pointed out to the author by G.~Dhillon, our monodromy action is a special case of the ``cohomology operators'' of \cite{Gul, Eis, AS}.
+Indeed, the nonstandard homological algebra introduced below is not needed to define our monodromy action.
+However, we will use the entire setup below to define the wall-crossing functors in \S\ref{sec:wall-crossing}. \end{rmk}